Hongdi Zhao

 Ithaca, NY 14853

 Hi!
-I am a Ph.D.
-Student in Applied Economics and Management at Cornell University, with a minor in Data Science.
+I am a Ph.D. candidate in Applied Economics and Management at Cornell University, with a minor in Data Science.
 My research interests lie in the fields of applied microeconomics with a focus on economic development and human well-being.
 I am interested in using Machine Learning as a tool to study economic development.

 I am currently the Editor-in-Chief for “Economics That Really Matters”, a blog hosted by the Collaboration for International Development Economics Research (CIDER) at Cornell University.
 If you are interested in posting your research on our blog, please contact me at hz399@cornell.edu.